 -Come prepared with sturdy walking shoes (preferably waterproof), a lightweight umbrella and a light jacket.
 Whether you’re in the sultry tropics or the cool alpine heights, you’ll be prepared for that unexpected monsoon or seasonal shower.

--Carry a basic medical kit with bandaids, analgesics, anti allergies, mosquito repellant and oral rehydration salts (foreign cuisine can be dicey!)
+-Carry a basic medical kit with bandaids, pain killers, anti allergies, mosquito repellant and oral rehydration salts (foreign cuisine can be dicey!)

 So what does Leisure Travel look like in 2021?